High order multiscale analysis of discrete integrable equations: The discrete multiscale integrability test

-\item The amplitudes of the higher perturbations of the first harmonic $u^{\left(1\right)}_{j}$, $j\geq 2$ evolve at the slow-times $t_{\sigma}$, $\sigma\geq 2$ according to certain {linear, nonhomogeneous} equations when taking into account some {asymptotic boundary conditions}.

-\end{enumerate} From the previous statements one can conclude that the cancellation at each stage of the perturbation process of all the secular terms is a {\it sufficient condition} to uniquely fix the evolution equations followed by every $u^{\left(1\right)}_{j}$, $j\geq 1$ for each slow-time $t_\sigma$.
-Conversely from \cite{DP} we can affirm that this expansion results secularity-free.
-In this way this procedure provides \emph{necessary and sufficient} conditions to get secularity-free reduced equations.
+\item The amplitudes of the higher perturbations of the first harmonic $u^{\left(1\right)}_{j}$, $j\geq 2$ evolve at the slow-times $t_{\sigma}$, $\sigma\geq 2$ according to certain {linear, nonhomogeneous} equations when taking into account some {asymptotic boundary conditions}. \end{enumerate} From these statements one can conclude that the cancellation at each stage of the perturbation process of all the secular terms is a {\it sufficient condition} to uniquely fix the evolution equations followed by every $u^{\left(1\right)}_{j}$, $j\geq 1$ for each slow-time $t_\sigma$.
+Conversely, the results in~\cite{DP} imply that this expansion is secularity-free.
+Thus, this procedure provides \emph{necessary and sufficient} conditions to get secularity-free reduced equations.
+Following \cite{DP} we can state the following proposition: \begin{prop} If a nonlinear dispersive partial difference equation is integrable, then under a multiscale expansion the functions $u^{\left(1\right)}_{l}$, $l\geq1$ satisfy the equations